n1ckd/LightingaleNotes/People/Odidove Goodbrand.md

+The [[Zul]] representative of the [[merchants guild]].
+description:
-stout female halfling and the Zul representative of the merchants guild. description:a middle aged halfing with curly brown hair, roughly 3.5 ft tall built and strong, with pale skin. they have a tattoo of a common fly on their left arm.
+A stout middle aged halfing with curly brown hair, roughly 3.5 ft tall built and strong, with pale skin.
+They have a tattoo of a common fly on their left arm.